Overview

 Handling Social Account Conflicts

-If the social account is already associated with a different user, the redirect URL will include two query parameters:error = 'MAXIMUM_ACCOUNT_LINKED'
+If the social account is already associated with a different user, the redirect URL will include two query parameters:error = 'MAXIMUM_ACCOUNT_LINKED'- Indicates that the account is already linked to another useraccountLinkData- A JWT verification token that contains the necessary information to process the account transfer

 - Display a confirmation prompt to the user asking if they want to disconnect the account from the other user and link it to their current profile